 Energy Dispersive Spectrometry (EDS) is a material characterisation technique used to identify which elements are present within a material.
 EDS measures X-rays that are generated from the interaction between the electron beam and a sample within an electron microscope.
 Detection and characterisation of these X-rays results in advanced material information, ranging from elemental identification, composition and phase distribution to sample thickness.

-This tutorial discusses the fundamentals of electron microscopy, exploring the interaction between electrons and matter to explain how X-rays are generated.
-We then describe the process of EDS acquisition, identifying how a simple spectrum is acquired and how we expand on this process to produce elemental maps.
-Finally our unique spectrum processing function, Tru-Q®, which turns EDS data into useful results, is introduced.
+In this tutorial we will discuss the fundamentals of electron microscopy, exploring the interaction between electrons and matter to explain how X-rays are generated.
+We will then describe the process of EDS acquisition, identifying how a simple spectrum is acquired and how we expand on this process to produce elemental maps.
+Finally, we will introduce Tru-Q®, our unique spectrum processing function, which turns EDS data into useful results.

 Watch on demand

 - How X-ray spectra are acquired and processed within electron microscopes

 - How we deconvolute spectra, removing peak overlaps, using Tru-Q®